What is Psoriatic Arthritis?

 PsA symptoms can suddenly flare and then go into remission for extended periods or can remain active for many years at a time.
 If left untreated, PsA can lead to persistent inflammation, progressive joint damage, pain, disability, and further restrictions to everyday activities.

-How PsA progresses
+How psoriatic arthritis progresses

 The progression of PsA varies from person to person, but for most people it can worsen over time if it isn't managed properly.
 Unfortunately, once joint damage has occurred, it cannot be reversed, even if PsA becomes inactive.